bendash/powermailext/Readme.md

  -  only validate fields (client and server side) if a other field meets a specific requirement.
  -  show / hide fields in the form if a other field meets a specific requirement.

 In Backend, you can define your validation condition for a powermail field.
-After activating the conditional validation, three new fields appear:
+After activating the conditional validation, four new fields appear:
   - Field (the field from which the current depends on)
   - Operator (the operator which will be used for comparison)
   - Value (the value which will be compared with the field value of 'Field')